diegoriva5/Ticketing-System/README.md

 ## API Server2

-- GET `/api/something`
+- GET `/api/compute-discount`
-  - request parameters
-  - response body content
+  - Parameters:
+    1. sum: the sum of the rows in the reservation
+    2. loyal: 1 if the customer is loyal, 0 if it's not loyal
+  - Response: the discount value

 ## Database Tables